texty/amber-methodology/README.md

-# Search for illegal amber mining HOWTO
+## Search for illegal amber mining HOWTO

-This is a description of methodology for this project: http://texty.org.ua/d/2018/amber_eng Main idea for the project - use machine learning to find all places of illegal amber mining in Nothern-West regions of Ukraine.
+This is a description of methodology for this project: http://texty.org.ua/d/2018/amber_eng.
+Main idea - use machine learning to find all places of illegal amber mining in Nothern-West regions of Ukraine on satellite images.

 ## Motivation